 But it’s not all about the story.
 Visually, the film energetic and cinematically rich.
 From the costumes to the set designs, it has a vintage look that’s great fun to watch.
 Good acting is always a bonus, especially when the actors are playing real people.
 Schreiber plays Chuck with flair and truth, while Ron Perlman hams it up as Wepner’s coach.
 Niamoi Watts plays Linda, a bartender who develops an instant bond with Chuck, and the role serves her well.

 Best of all is the no fuss direction.
-There’s no fancy camera work, it’s extremely basic and self-assured.
-Chuck proves once again that you don’t need special effects for maximum impact.
+There’s no fancy camera work, it’s basic and self-assured.
+Chuck proves once again you don’t need special effects for maximum impact.